-On the evening of February 21, 2002, Jeffrey Havard's live-in girlfriend went to a store to buy groceries, leaving her six-month-old infant, Chloe, in Jeffrey's care.
+On the evening of February 21, 2002, Jeffrey Havard's live-in girlfriend went to a store to buy groceries, leaving her six-month-old infant, Chloe, in Jeff's care.
 Chloe spit up on her clothing and bedding.
-Jeffrey gave her a bath, and he accidentally dropped her.
+Jeff gave her a bath, and he accidentally dropped her.
 Her head struck the toilet.

 They were not the first medical professionals to misread this condition.
 Similar allegations have arisen in enough cases to warrant a systematic study of accidental deaths involving children.
 Researchers found that anal dilation in such cases is a common phenomenon.
 It is not an indicator of sexual abuse.

 The hospital staff who treated Chloe, and the police who were called in to investigate, did not know this.
 Jeff was arrested and held in custody.
 Two days later, when he finally told police what had happened, the late disclosure only served to damage his credibility.
 By then, authorities believed he had raped and killed an infant.

 This was the story that circulated through the community as well.
 Rumors took on a life of their own, blurring the line between fact and imagination.
 By the time Jeff was tried, in December 2002, witnesses who had seen the baby at the hospital were recalling injuries that are not shown in photos or recorded in the autopsy report.
 Defense attorneys did little to challenge these witnesses or explain the medical evidence, which they did not understand themselves.
 Jeff was convicted of capital murder and sentenced to death in a proceeding that lasted less than two days.